 Oni (鬼): Demonic beings often found in Japanese folk stories.
 Yoshimitsu's mask in Tekken 7 has elements reminiscent of carved oni masks, especially in facial expression and exaggerated features.

-The name “Kunimitsu,” written in kanji as 國光, can be interpreted as "light of the nation" or "glory of the country."
+The Name Kunimitsu The name “Kunimitsu,” written in kanji as 國光, can be interpreted as "light of the nation" or "glory of the country."
 It is a name found amongst both men and women in Japan, and its sound and meaning may suggest a kind of national pride or service to the country.

 Within the Tekken universe, Kunimitsu takes on the role of a mysterious and agile kunoichi, simultaneously an experienced thief and a veiled warrior.
 Her story is tightly connected with the Manji clan, where she served under the leadership of Yoshimitsu, before eventually deciding to forge her own path.
 The motif of a ninja woman deciding to live life on her own terms can be found in numerous Japanese tales and legends, which often depict kunoichi as independent, cunning, and mysterious characters.
 Their abilities to manipulate and disguise, as well as their mastery in combat, make them fascinating heroines of folklore.